kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

 project (SFMLCMAKE C CXX)
 add_subdirectory ("App")
 ```
-> **Note**: the dependency and the graphical app targets are defined in a sub-project called App --- see the next paragraphs for further details.
+> The dependency and the graphical app targets are defined in a sub-project called App --- see the next paragraphs for further details.
+{: .prompt-tip }

 ### Dependency Location : CMakeList.txt.in